fengalin/gstation-edit/README.md

 If you can see the MIDI ports in the comboboxes but the connection fails when you try to auto-connect:
 - Disconnect any other MIDI device
-- Try different combinaisons with the MIDI and Sysex channels.
+- Try different settings for the sysex device id.
+- Follow the J-Station User's Guide and change the MIDI channel (see Section 5 - Other Functions, p.
+29 of the english version).

-Since I never met this situation, it is possible that GStaton-Edit is not robust to all cases.
+I've never been in this situation, so it is possible that GStaton-Edit is not robust to all cases.
 Send me a message with the details.